Florida tourism industry: Outdoor recreation

 Florida's many state parks and protected areas receive a lot of visitors as well with 25.2 million visitors visiting Florida State Parks in 2013.

 The Everglades are a major outdoor tourist attraction, however drought periodically impacts the industry.

 The economic benefits associated with outdoor recreation and ecotourism are often used as justification for protecting Florida's natural environment, however outdoor recreation, overtourism, and the consumption and development associated with tourism can also have negative impacts on Florida's natural environment.

 Bird watching

 The Great Florida Birding Trail is a major bird watching trail set up by the Florida Fish and Wildlife Conservation Commission.
-The first section opened in 1998 and it extended state wide by 2006.
+The first section opened in 1998 and it extended statewide by 2006.

 Hunting

 Florida's hunting industry is worth more than a billion dollars annually.
 Commercial hunting ranches provide hunting opportunities to both Floridians and tourists.
 Many are operated as game farms.
 Hunting ranches and preserves sometimes operate as private clubs.

 Some hunters travel to south Florida to target the endemic Osceola turkey.
 Tourists and guides which cater to them have also started to target invasive Green Iguanas as their range expands in the state.